 External HDD invalid B-tree node size, how to fix and recover data?

 I have my entire final university project on a brand-new 1.5TB WD external hard drive.
-I plugged it in into my iMac today, and received an error saying "The disk is unreadable by this computer".
+I plugged it in into my iMac today, and received an error saying "The disk is not readable by this computer".
 I tried verifying the external drive with Disk Utility and I got the message "invalid B-tree node size, this disk needs to be repaired.
 Volume check failed" I am unable to repair it using Disk Utility.
 How to fix invalid B-tree node size error and restore my data?
 Please help.

 "Invalid B-tree node size" means the Mac hard drive volume is corrupted.
 This causes data inaccessibility or data loss.
 Each volume on your Mac has certain information (such as files, directories, file threads, and directory threads) associated with it.
 Every single file that you save on your Mac has its unique entry in the index table with B-Tree format.
 Every time you access a file on your Mac, the Mac OS X has to parse this B-tree to locate the file you want to access.
 The corresponding error message is displayed when the B-tree is corrupted and Mac OS X fails to parse it.